(Amazon UK link) |

 Less of a problem - but also a bit annoying - is that the book was not correctly formatted for the Kindle.
 What would have been boxes, or perhaps highlighted text in the book form just appeared as extra text, which was very confusing until I realised what was going on.

 Not really recommended, unless it becomes free to download again.
-The link is to a book versions as Kindle editions are country-specific.
+The link is to a printed book version.

 Review copyright Sue's Book Reviews, 30th December 2011